 An exploration of the theory of proposition in the specific context of the mechanics, audience-orientation, and research considerations of grant writing.

 WRIT 230 PERIODICAL WRITING

-Pre-requisites: WRIT 113, First-Year Academic Writing; WRIT 121, Introduction to Professional Writing; WRIT 201, Digital Composition An introduction to popular periodical (magazine) writing, both short and long (feature) forms, based on rhetorical concerns, such as purpose, audience, situation, arrangement, and delivery, exploring point of view, and "objectivity."
+Pre-requisites: WRIT 113, First-Year Academic Writing; WRIT 121, Introduction to Professional Writing; WRIT 201, Digital Composition on rhetorical concerns, such as purpose, audience, situation, arrangement, and delivery, exploring point of view, and "objectivity."